-All of our current hotel properties are managed by Marriott.
+All of our current hotel properties are managed by Marriott and all of the hotels we have currently under contract are either managed or franchised by Marriott.
 As a result, our success is dependent in part on the continued success of Marriott and its brands.
 If market recognition or the positive perception of these Marriott brands is reduced or compromised, the goodwill associated with Marriott branded hotels may be adversely affected and the results of operations of our hotel properties managed by Marriott may be adversely affected.
 Similarly, if Marriott experiences a general decline in its business, no longer has access to high quality investment opportunities or experiences a reduction in its access to hotel investment opportunities, our business strategies could be adversely affected.